-The WBN Fighter of the Decade for 2010-2019 is retired from trading blows competitively, but Floyd Mayweather continues to have a big influence over the sport.
+The WBN Fighter of the Decade for 2010-2019 is retired from trading blows competitively, but Floyd Mayweather continues to influence the sport significantly.

-At the recent announcement of Showtime’s huge boxing schedule, Mayweather has a hand in overseeing the futures of several of the fighters participating.
+At the recent announcement of Showtime’s massive boxing schedule, Mayweather has a hand in overseeing the futures of several of the fighters participating.

-The biggest of those being Gervonta Davis, who makes his Pay-Per-View debut versus Leo Santa Cruz this year.
+The biggest of those is Gervonta Davis, who makes his Pay-Per-View debut versus Leo Santa Cruz this year.